Israelis return to polling station to decide Netanyahu's fate | Politics

 The vexed Palestinian issue has been largely out of political discourse.

-The prime minister is fighting charges of bribery, fraud and breach of trust.
-He denies the accusations against him, which he says are politically motivated.
+Netanyahu is fighting charges of bribery, fraud and breach of trust.
+He denies the accusations, terming them politically motivated.

-Opinion polls suggest as many as thirteen parties could cross the electoral threshold and secure representation in the 120-seat Knesset.
+Opinion polls suggest 13 parties could cross the electoral threshold and secure representation in the 120-seat Knesset.

-A party needs to win 61 seats to be able to form a government without the support of other parties.
+A party needs to win 61 seats to be able to form a majority government.
 If no bloc can achieve a workable majority, a fifth-round of elections could be called.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)